 Are you an engineer requiring credit hours toward maintaining your credentials?
 Or An engineer seeking ways to expand your engineering network and learn valuable information that will make you more marketable to your current or future employer?
 Sign up for the next Herff Alumni Chapter PDH to gain industry trends.
 Click here to learn more.

 Journalism Alumni Club

 Save the date for the Outstanding Journalism Alumni Awards Dinner on Wednesday, October 14 ,at the UofM Holiday Inn (3700 Central Avenue).
 Registration begins at 6:00 pm followed by dinner at 7:00 pm.
 Cost is $60 per person or $500 per table of ten.
 RSVP by October 12.
 For more information, contact firstname.lastname@example.org or 901.678.3043.

 Calling all Tiger fans, ages 0-12!
 Pouncer's Pals is an exclusive club designed for little Tiger fans.
 Click here to learn more and sign your children up today!
 Members receive quarterly activity packets and exclusive events.
 Pouncer's Pals are getting NEW t-shirts!
 See a preview of the new design below:

 Emerging Leaders Alumni

-All Emerging Leaders alumni are invited to join our newest group in the Alumni Association, the Emerging Leaders Alumni group.
+All Emerging Leaders alumni are invited to join one of our newest groups in the Alumni Association, the Emerging Leaders Alumni group.
 For more information about how you can get involved with this group, contact firstname.lastname@example.org or 901.678.3119.

 UofM Alumni Association members receive great discounts and benefits year round.
-Learn about the over 300 other membership benefits here.
+View a list of membership benefits here.